 - Children should have a pair of shoes that can be left at school.
 This is especially important in the winter when children wear boots to school.
-Shoes are required in the classroom and gym for health and safety reasons.
-No heelies will be allowed in school. - Cold weather clothing: coats, mittens, boots, and hats are necessary, as children are expected to play outside during recesses. - Warm weather clothing such as shorts are permitted. - Physical Education Classes Soft soled gym shoes are required. - Students should not wear caps, hoods, or bandanas in the building.
-This includes baseball caps and other "scarf" type headgear. - Clothing that in anyway sets a group of students apart in a negative fashion, such as a gang, is considered inappropriate. - Clothing that advertises or condones inappropriate material such as drugs, alcohol or violence is not permitted.
+Shoes are required in the classroom and gym for health and safety reasons. - Cold weather clothing: coats, snow pants, mittens, boots, and hats are necessary, as children are expected to play outside during recesses. - Warm weather clothing such as shorts are permitted. - Physical Education Classes Soft soled gym shoes are required. - Students should not wear caps, hoods, or bandanas in the building.
+This includes baseball caps and other "scarf" type headgear. - Clothing that in any way sets a group of students apart in a negative fashion, such as a gang, is considered inappropriate. - Clothing that advertises or condones inappropriate material such as drugs, alcohol or violence is not permitted.